tskoczylas/secret_santa/README.md

  ## App's features:

--Login/Signin with transactional confirmation email for the game creator - admin
+- Login/Sign in with transactional confirmation email for the game creator - admin
 - New game - creating a list of participants  emails:
   * Admin can set a start and last response date, short messages to users taking part in the game. :hourglass:
   * The system will automatically send emails with links containing  questioners to each person, asking for a short description of the present. :gift: